 I-SITE "3ES" e Project, in partnership with Eiffage - 2018-2020

 The participation of inhabitants, users and residents is a growing concern in projects regarding sustainable development.
-This dimension includes a renewal of practices in terms of information, awareness, dialogue, participation, and even, co-construction of the development projects regarding societal (changes in conduct) and social concerns (inclusion).
+This dimension includes a renewal of practices in terms of information, awareness, dialogue, participation, and even, co-construction of the development projects regarding societal concerns (changes in conduct) and social ones (inclusion).

-Human sciences, literature and arts are innovative and creative ways to include political, economic, cultural and civic actors, the other neighbourhoods of the city, the residents and future inhabitants of the neighbourhood to the project.
+Human sciences, literature and arts are innovative and creative ways to include political, economic, cultural and civic actors, other neighbourhoods of the city, the inhabitants and future inhabitants of the neighbourhood to the project.

 Within the ISITE-EIFFAGE project, the project-group will particularly focus on the new purposes intended for the project (the third place with the organiation "Le Grand Réservoir", the urban farm, the services for users), the communicative tools of the SEMOP and the share of the project's values (project house), but also the territorial marketing tools, including the development history of the town.